2012 Formula One World Championship

-This was the last season for 7-times world champion, Michael Schumacher as he announced his retirement from Formula One for the second time, after the 2012 Brazilian Grand Prix.
+This was the last season for 7-time world champion, Michael Schumacher as he announced his retirement from Formula One for the second time, after the 2012 Brazilian Grand Prix.

 Teams and drivers

 The following twelve teams and twenty-five race drivers competed in the 2012 Formula One World Championship.
 The FIA published a provisional entry list on 30 November 2011, and the grid was finalised on 17 February.
 All teams competed with tyres supplied by Pirelli.

 Free practice drivers

-Eight drivers were entered by teams as third or test drivers during Friday practice sessions: Jules Bianchi for Force India, Esteban Gutiérrez for Sauber, Valtteri Bottas for Williams, Giedo van der Garde and Alexander Rossi for Caterham, Dani Clos and Ma Qinghua for HRT, and Max Chilton for Marussia.
+Eight drivers were entered by teams as third or test drivers during Friday practice sessions:

 Team changes

 At the November 2011 meeting of the Formula One Commission in Geneva, several teams were given permission to change their constructor names – the name recognised by the FIA as the entity that effectively owns the team, and to which all results for that team are credited – with final approval from the World Motor Sport Council granted in December of that year: